kerryzhu108/UofTLocals/309backend/README.md

 CLOUDINARY_NAME='dlxwsd3ez'
 CLOUDINARY_APIKEY='728984215699947'
 CLOUNDINARY_SECRET='6xRKMSNFBsT95ehnHj5zlfiLIGY'
+RESETDB = 'true'
 ```
+Include RESTDB to seed the database

 **Note:** Now that `SECRET_KEY` has been exposed to the public, it should NOT be used in a production setting.
 Instead, a newly generated key (128 character hex string) should be used.
 For development purposes, using a known key is fine, however.